Small business spotlight: Crowdfunding with Peggy Jean’s Pies

-Rebecca Miller and her mother Jeanne Plumley own Peggy Jean’s Pies in Columbia, MO.
+Rebecca Miller and her mother Jeanne Plumley own Peggy Jean’s Pies in Columbia, Missouri.
 Peggy Jean’s Pies is a gourmet pie bakery offering delicious, made-from-scratch pies.

 The original Peggy Jean’s Pies closed its doors in 2004.
 Years later, the much-loved pie bakery made a comeback with a Kickstarter campaign.
 We talked with Rebecca about the decision to revive PJP and their decision to use crowdfunding for the re-launch.
-Learn how small-business owners can utilize crowdsourced funding to build their business.
-The transcript below has been lightly edited for length and clarity.
+Learn how small business owners can utilize crowdsourced funding to build their business.

 What’s the story behind the original Peggy Jean’s Pies?